Miquel Barceló: Career

 Barceló was born at Felanitx, Mallorca.

 After having studied at the Arts and Crafts School of Palma for two years, he enrolled at the Fine Arts School of Barcelona in 1974.
 However, he only studied at this school for a few months.
 A year later he returned to Mallorca to participate in the happenings and actions of protest of the group "Taller Llunàtic", a conceptual avantgarde group.
-He also took part in the creation of their artist periodical Neon de Suro (21 issues from 1957–1982).
+He also took part in the creation of their artist periodical Neon de Suro (21 issues from 1957 to 1982).

-A year after his return to Mallorca he had his first one-man show at the Palma Museum.
-Initially the Avant-garde, Art Brut and American abstract Expressionism (e.g. Pollock had a big impact on him) influenced Barceló's work.
+A year after his return to Mallorca, he had his first one-man show at the Palma Museum.
+Initially, the Avant-garde, Art Brut and American abstract Expressionism (e.g. Pollock had a big impact on him) influenced Barceló's work.
 On the other hand, he was always particularly interested in the Baroque paintings of Diego Velázquez, Tintoretto and Rembrandt.
 Jean Dubuffet inspired Barceló in adopting an experimental attitude.

 Throughout the 1980s, he travelled extensively across Europe, the United States and West Africa – always returning to Paris which became a second home and where he set up a second studio.
 The time Barceló spent in different countries, his nomadism or peripatetic habits essentially influenced and inspired his work, most strongly the impressions of West Africa.

 His participation at the "Documenta 7", Kassel, Germany, in 1982 gained him international recognition.

 In 1983 he moved to Naples for five months.
 Here he realized some works made with volcanic cinder, for an exhibition at the Lucio Amelio's atelier.
 In this occasion he also answered the international call of the Neapolitan gallerist, after the 1980s earthquake, in which he asked the major contemporary artist of that time to create a work for the Terrae Motus collection.
-His work L'ombra che trema, now exhibited at the Royal Palace of Caserta, as he declared: "It's a self portrait: i made myself in the painting act. the shadow seems to reflect the other part of myself and at the same time is the destruction of the order."
+His work L'ombra che trema, now exhibited at the Royal Palace of Caserta, as he declared: "It's a self portrait: I made myself in the painting act. the shadow seems to reflect the other part of myself and at the same time is the destruction of the order."